Tips and advice to help keep your kids safe

 Talk about stuff that makes you worried or upset.
 If you ever feel sad, anxious or frightened you should talk to an adult you trust.
 This doesn't have to be a family member.
 It can also be a teacher or a friend's parent – or even Childline.

-Help bring our Pantosaurus book to life
+You've helped bring our PANTS book to life

 When's the right time to talk PANTS?